wangpeihua1231/quantum-programming-platform/README.md

 Other libraries required in the usage examples will be stated in this document.

 # Generation of Figure 1 & 2
 The Figure 1 & 2 visualizing the statevector in Qiskit with LaTeX parameter and without parameter.
-It can be generated using statevector.ipynb.
+It can be generated using statevector_qiskit.ipynb.
 This code emplement in jupyter, with Qiskit version: 0.44.1.
+The pennylane part can be generated using statevector_pennylane.py, with Pennylane version 0.32.0.

 # Generation of Figure 5 & 6
 The Figure 5a & 6a visualizing the quantum circuits of Qiskit ZZFeatureMap and ansatz layer used in machine learning can be generated using qiskit_circuit_visualization.py.
 The Figure 5b & 6b counterparts in PennyLane can be generated using pennylane_circuit_visualization.ipynb.